lpardosixtosMs/Speedometer/resources/todomvc/big-dom-generator/README.md

 ### What's so special about javascript-web-components and lit TodoMVC?

 The shadow dom is a special dom that is attached to a web component.
 This is a great feature for web components, but it also means that the css rules of the page will not affect the shadow dom of the web component.
-To address this we created some util modules so that we can add the additional css rules to the shadow dom of the `todo-list` and and in the `list-items`.
+To address this we created some util modules so that we can add the additional css rules to the shadow dom of the `todo-list` and in the shadow dom of the `list-item`s.

 ### `add-todo-list-extra-css.js`
 This JavaScript file defines additional CSS styles for a to-do list.
 It creates a new CSSStyleSheet object called additionalTodoListStyleSheet and sets the styles for the :host(.show-priority) selector.